Day36512/RandomScriptsforAzerothCore/README.md

-THIS IS A WORK IN PROGRESS
 Look at lua text to see what each does.
-Most of these are for custom events.
+Most of these are for custom events and are a work in progress.
+Feel free to use whatever.